Islamic Tradition

 Popular comparisonGuardian-angel language used in English explanationsHelpful only if Islamic terms stay primary

-Guardian-angel practice should make a reader steadier and more responsible.
-It should not make them more dependent on signs, impressions, or constant reassurance.
+Remembering accountability should make a reader steadier and more responsible.
+It should not make do not turn the idea into paranoia.

 Grounded practice boundaries